PRO-2684/doc_for/README.md

 # }
 assert_eq!(doc_for!(MyStruct, field).unwrap(), " Field documentation");
 assert!(doc_for!(MyStruct, not_documented).is_none());
-// Won't compile because the field does not exist
+// Won't compile due to `Field does not exist`
 // assert_eq!(doc_for!(MyStruct, non_existent), None);
 ```